10 Aug Neurosurgery Awareness Month: Honoring Neurosurgeons Who Make the Profession

 The brain is one of the body’s biggest organs.
 It weighs three pounds, has 100 billion cells and is responsible for almost all human behavior.

 And while the brain is only part of what neurosurgeons engage and work with (they also work with the spine), dealing with this most notoriously complex organ of the body is the first association that comes to mind.

 Every year, the American Association of Neurological Surgeons (AANS) observes Neurosurgery Awareness during the month of August.
 In the past, Neurosurgery Awareness Month has focused on causes and prevention of traumatic brain injury (TBI), back pain, injury prevention and other neurological safety topics.

-In 2015, the focus of the AANS Neurosurgery Awareness Month is aimed at the neurosurgeons themselves.
-Throughout August, the AANS will disseminate materials that look at the men and women involved in neurosurgical practice, forming a broader picture of those who have committed their lives to this most elite practice.
+Currently, AANS Neurosurgery Awareness Month is aimed at coping with traumatic brain injury.
+Throughout August, the AANS will disseminate materials that look at related stories and experiences, forming a broader picture of the issues.

-To celebrate this month and join in the focus of this campaign, we aspire to shed a light on the field of neurosurgery, the profession of the talented and dedicated neurosurgeons at Advanced Neurosurgery Associates (ANA).
+To celebrate this month, we aspire to shed a light on the field of neurosurgery, the profession of the talented and dedicated neurosurgeons at Advanced Neurosurgery Associates (ANA).

 A neurosurgeon is a medical specialist who treats diseases and conditions affecting the nervous system, which includes the brain, the spine and spinal cord, and the peripheral nerves.
 Neurosurgeons provide non-operative and surgical treatment, depending on the nature of the injury or illness, to patients of all ages.
 At ANA, our experts deal extensively with both the pediatric and adult populations.